 How the data for this line should be handled.

-COLUMNS CoolSpools attempts to assign the data to the column structure in an appropriate way.
-If this does not give good results for you, use CVTSPLXL instead of CVTSPLXLS.
-LINE The data is treated as a single line of text and not broken up into columns.
+• \COLUMNS CoolSpools attempts to assign the data to the column structure in an appropriate way.
+If this does not give good results for you, use CVTSPLXL instead of up into columns.